How to Implement Digital Facility Management Software

 Even if your software provider is doing the heavy lifting on the digitization work, you as the client need to be aware of what’s going on and why.

-The goal of the program is to have a positive effect on the business, so if the business team is absent from the process, then people may be getting a surprise from the final outcome.
+The goal of the program is to have a positive effect on the business, so if the business team is absent from the process, then there leaves room for miscommunication and disjunction.
 You don’t want to end up with team members who say, “I didn’t know we were doing things this way”.

 5. Accuracy of Existing Data

 If people are currently collecting data but not reviewing the results, they may be less concerned with the accuracy of that data.